JenningsMas/tech_markdown/HowTo/SetUpMaterialInUnreal.md

 * The latest version of the Epic Games Launcher, available [here](https://store.epicgames.com/download?lang=en-US).
 * The latest version of Unreal Engine 5.
 For a tutorial on how to install Unreal Engine 5, see [Epic Game's Official Guide](https://www.unrealengine.com/download).
     > :bangbang: This guide utilizes Unreal Engine version 5.7.3.
 Ensure you have the correct version before proceeding.
-* A static mesh object to apply your material to.
+* A static mesh object which will use your material.
 * A base color, normal, and ORM map.
-    > :bangbang: Make note of the file path of your static mesh and texture maps.
-You will need it later in this tutorial.
+    > :bangbang: Take note of the file path of your static mesh and texture maps.
+You will need it later to import your assets into Unreal Engine.

 ## Tutorial Steps
 ### Step 1: Create a New Project
 Launch Unreal Engine 5 from the Epic Games launcher.

 Select the "Games" development category, then select the "Blank" template.
-> :notebook: This tutorial can be applied in non-blank templates or existing projects.
-A blank template is utilized for demonstration and ease-of-learning.
+> :notebook: This tutorial can be used in other templates or existing projects.
+A blank template is utilized for demonstration.

 Leave the "Project Defaults" section unchanged.